lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 * The Idler arms have to be printed top face down on a smooth sheet (not textured PEI)
     - You can improvise by taping a temporary piece of glass, fr4, etc. over your printbed

-The assembly uses two small 2mm **TPU** tabs for pushing force.
-If you don't have access to TPU then you can substitute them with some 2mm thick rubber or silicone patches.

 <br>